Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: Introduction

 In addition, we show that the BQFT framework can be obtained starting from the Kadanoff-Baym equations, which provide the most general framework for treating non-equilibrium transport phenomena.
-We demonstrate that the final result from the Kadanoff-Baym equation is, indeed, the Boltzmann equation obtained with the BQFT method.
-In this sense, we derive an ultimate equation for bubble wall velocity problems and the computation of $v_w$.
-In principle, by solving this equation, one can reconstruct both the friction of fluid and friction from multi-particle interaction and find all the information we need to analyze the dynamics governing the bubble wall velocity.
+We demonstrate that under certain well-motivated approximations the final result from the Kadanoff-Baym equation is, indeed, the Boltzmann equation obtained with the BQFT method.
+In this sense, we derive an ultimate equation for treating bubble wall velocity problems and the computation of $v_w$.
+In principle, by solving this equation, one can reconstruct both the friction generated by the fluid and the friction from multi-particle interaction and find all the information we need to analyze the dynamics governing the bubble wall velocity.